jmgimenezinf/dci/content/posts/game-websites/index.md

 ---
-title: "How game websites can help you live a better life"
+title: "Nuevo sitio del doctorado en ciencias de la ingeniería"
 description: "The 6 best dish review twitter feeds to follow."
-date: 2018-12-19T22:32:19+01:00
+date: 2018-04-24T12:26:00+01:00
 publishDate: 2018-12-19T22:21:42+01:00
-author: "John Doe"
+author: "Juan Martín Gimenez"
 images: []
 draft: false
-tags: ["health", "cooking"]
+tags: ["developer", "new site"]
 ---

 [How to cheat at dish reviews and get away with it](#).
 The 6 best dish review twitter feeds to follow.
 The best ways to utilize minute meals.
 The best ways to utilize safe food handling tips.
-The best ways to utilize safe food handling tips.
+The best ways to utilize safe fanood handling tips.
 17 facts about food processors that will impress your friends.
 How cooking healthy food is making the world a better place.
 Why you'll never succeed at healthy eating facts.
 16 things you don't want to hear about chefs.
 9 uses for mexican food.

 ![Dummy image.](./images/dummy-image.jpg)